-If you are deciding on whether a reverse mortgage loan is right for you, you?ll naturally want to determine which lending institution to go with, especially when it comes to the most beneficial terms and the associated costs.
+If you have decided a reverse mortgage is right for you, you’ll naturally want to determine which lending institution to go with, especially regarding the most beneficial terms and the associated costs.

-Obviously, one of the easiest things you can do is to simply go to the bank you already transact with for daily financial tasks to see if they offer reverse mortgages, but chances are that your own bank may not offer such reverse mortgage loans to its senior customers.
+One of the easiest things you can do is to go to the bank you already transact with for daily financial tasks to see if they offer reverse mortgages, but chances are that your bank may not offer such reverse mortgage loans to its senior customers.

 banks that offer reverse mortgages

-A lot of internet searches may also yield some inaccurate information concerning banks which may have offered reverse mortgages at one point, but which no longer do.
+Many internet searches may also yield inaccurate information concerning banks that may have offered reverse mortgages at one point but no longer do.
 For instance, major banking institutions like Wells Fargo and Bank of America offered reverse mortgage loans in the past and opted to discontinue their offerings several years ago.

 • The difference between banks and other lenders when it comes to reverse mortgages